cmoody2/Check_File_Program/README.md

 # Check File Program

-A simple GUI created with Tkinter to demonstrate use of Tkinter filedialog module.
+A simple GUI created with Tkinter to demonstrate use of the Tkinter filedialog module.

 Technologies used in creation:
 - Python